Have you ever attend a consumer event to look for leads & clients for your travel business?

 But I'm here to tell you, just get that out of your head.
 Don't focus on that at all while you're at an event.

-Actually, I've heard many students say:
+Actually, I've heard many of my students say:

 "Oh, I did an XYZ show before.
 I didn't get any bookings, so I'm not doing those shows again".